Elon, North Carolina

 Jesus the Lamb

+Jesus came as a lamb during His First Coming.
 Why is Jesus called a lamb?
 What qualities does a lamb possess?
-This is a reference to the First Coming.
 A lamb is a weak, innocent and harmless creature.
 It is silent when brought to the slaughter.
 It does not resist or even complain.
 It is completely submissive in suffering, even to the point of death.